realead/cykhash/README.md

 See (https://github.com/realead/cykhash/blob/master/doc/README_PERFORMANCE.md) for results of performance tests.

+## Trivia

+* This project was inspired by the following stackoverflow question: https://stackoverflow.com/questions/50779617/pandas-pd-series-isin-performance-with-set-versus-array.

+* pandas also uses `khash` (and thus was a source of inspiration), but wraps only maps and doesn't wrap sets.
+Thus, pandas' `unique` needs more memory as it should.
+Those maps are also never exposed, so there is no way to reuse the look-up structure for multiple calls to `isin`.

+* `khash` is a good choice, but there are other alternatives, e.g. https://github.com/sparsehash/sparsehash.
+See also https://stackoverflow.com/questions/48129713/fastest-way-to-find-all-unique-elements-in-an-array-with-cython/48142655#48142655 for a comparison for different `unique` implementations.

+* A similar approach for sets/maps in pure Cython: https://github.com/realead/tighthash, which is quite slower than khash.

+* There is no dependency on `numpy`: this library uses buffer protocol, thus it works for `array.array`, `numpy.ndarray`, `ctypes`-arrays and anything else.
+However, some interface are somewhat cumbersome (which type should be created as answer?) and for convenient usage it might be a good idea to wrap the functionality so objects of right types are created.

 ## History:

+#### Release 1.0.0 (??.??.2020):

+  * released on PyPi

+#### Older:

   * 0.4.0: uniques_stable, preparing for release
   * 0.3.0: PyObjectSet, Maps for Int64/32 and also Float64/32, unique-versions